Search This Blog

 Roy Decker, Shipping Magnate – The First Day

-Roy Decker ate his dinner at the Saint Anthony Club.
+Roy Decker was having his dinner at the Saint Anthony Club as he did on most nights.

-He poured whiskey into his coffee at breakfast and drank ale with his lunch.
-He had two Manhattans before dinner and now he was on his second bottle of Bordeaux.
+Roy drank throughout the day, he poured whiskey into his coffee at breakfast and drank ale with his lunch.
+He had two Manhattans before dinner and now he was on his second bottle of Bordeaux, and he would continue to drink until he passed out.

-The Commissioner was one of the most powerful men in the city, and Roy had significant gambling debts to a man who reported directly to him, the notorious gangster, Karl Thorrson.
+The commissioner was one of the most powerful men in the city, and Roy had significant gambling debts to a man who reported directly to him, the notorious gangster, Karl Thorrson.
+Roy was hoping that there was some service he could perform for the man in order to satisfy the sum.

-Roy was not from Saint Anthony, but had been living there for several years while he oversaw his father’s shipping interests between the Port of Saint Anthony on the Mississippi River and Duluth Harbor on Lake Superior.
+Roy was not from Saint Anthony, but he had been living in the city for several years, having been charged with overseeing his father’s shipping interests between the Port of Saint Anthony on the Mississippi River and Duluth Harbor on Lake Superior.

 Shipping and rail were the family business, shipping and rail and iron ore.

-The Decker Company was millions of dollars in debt, which it had acquired while financing a canal project between Lake Superior and the mighty river.
+The Decker Company was millions of dollars in debt, debt which it had acquired while financing a canal project between Lake Superior and the Mississippi north of Saint Cloud.
 It was a project that did not make sense to Roy because the harsh winters in Minnesota, while posing no impediment to locomotives, would only allow the canal to be used six or seven months out of the year, if it was ever completed.

-Roy sensed that something transformative was afoot, and the commissioner wanted to discuss a new project along the Minnesota River, the scale of which made Roy’s head spin.
+Roy sensed that something transformative was afoot here in the city, and perhaps for the nation; the commissioner wanted to discuss a new project along the Minnesota River, the scale of which made Roy’s head spin.

 It would be subject to the same problems the current project had, only this project would extend farther north, into Canada, to Winnipeg and Hudson Bay.

-It would be practically useless as a transit route, and it would be exposed along its length to the dangers of the Dakota frontier, where there were occasional incidents of hostility between the United States and the Lakota confederacy.
+Roy thought it was crazy; unless the weather changed dramatically and Minnesota winters became as mild as Missouri, it would be practically useless as a transit route, and it would be exposed along its length to the dangers of the Dakota frontier, where there were occasional incidents of hostility between the United States and the Lakota Federation.

 Buy Now on Amazon